fran-f/keypirinha-terminal-profiles/README.md

 for all profiles defined in the [Windows Terminal](https://github.com/microsoft/terminal/) configuration.
 Launching any of these items will open a new terminal with the chosen profile.

+Hit `Tab` for extra options, including opening a profile as Administrator.

 ![Screenshot of the plugin in action](.github/keypirinha-terminal-profiles.png)

 ## Download and installation